-ECSU-BYOD and ECSU-BYOD5
+ECSU-BYOD and ECSU-BYOD5:

-Eduroam (educational roaming) is a secure, worldwide roaming wireless access service developed for, and used by, the international research and education community.
+Eduroam (educational roaming) is a secure, world-wide roaming wireless access service developed for, and used by, the international research and education community.
 This reciprocal global authentication system enables Eastern students, faculty, and staff to securely access the eduroam wireless network at more than 6,000 participating locations worldwide.
 Additionally, visitors from any participating eduroam institution are able to securely connect to the eduroam wireless network at Eastern using their own credentials.
 This alleviates the need for visitors to obtain guest access accounts.
 As eduroam grows, more and more hotspots are appearing in additional places (libraries, museums, railway stations, coffee shops, etc).

-Eastern Account Holders
+Eastern Account Holders:

 Eastern account holders can use Eduroam on campus in lieu of other wireless signals.
 Doing so will prepare your device to access Eduroam at other institutions provided you tell it to remember the connection and use your email@example.com (students with firstname.lastname@example.org should delete the my. in this case).
 Alternately, you can create a wireless profile manually using your account info and the following specifications:

-Visitors from other Eduroam institutions
+Visitors from other Eduroam institutions:

-Your username (email@example.com) and password for your online identity is provided to you by your home institution (where you are enrolled in study or employed).
-Wherever you see eduroam appear in your list of Wi-Fi networks, you can use your account get online.
+Your username (email@example.com) and password for your online identity are provided to you by your home institution (where you are enrolled in study or employed).
+Wherever you see eduroam appear in your list of Wi-Fi networks, you can use your account to get online.
 You may need to contact your home institution to make sure your device is prepared to connect to Eduroam.